This article was first published in June 2017 and updated in October 2019.

 I would go as far as to say that there are no optional items, these are all the things you should make sure to bring with you and put on your packing list for Tibet.

 Clothes to bring

-A windproof, waterproof really warm jacket.
-I am huge fan of Arctix and this jacket for men and this 3 in 1 one for women are great options.
+- A windproof, waterproof really warm jacket.
+This jacket for men and this 3 in 1 one for women (I’m a huge fan of Arctix) are great options.
 The male one comes with hand extensions to keep you warm even without gloves on.